 - Informal hearing: A hearing held by the judge involving the officer, and yourself.
 No attorneys are allowed.
 Attorneys are not allowed to represent either side at an informal hearing.
 Request a hearing by completing the Request Informal Hearing / Deny Responsibility form (PDF).

 - Formal hearing: A hearing held by the judge involving the officer and yourself.
 A prosecuting attorney will be with the officer.
 You may have an attorney that you hire. he scheduling clerk will set your matter for a Pretrial Formal Hearing where the prosecuting attorney will meet with you and/or your attorney.
 If your matter is not resolved at this hearing, you will be scheduled for a Formal Hearing at a future date.

-NEW!
-Online Traffic Ticket Review
+Online Parking/Traffic Ticket Review

 Request for Time to Pay